Results Index

 Veron had completed all four games for Argentina in the tournament.

 Gallardo had missed two penalties in consecutive games in the previous year’s Copa America in Bolivia, but then also converted a spot-kick in both games.
 One was a last-minute equaliser, which eliminated Ecuador in Cochabamba, whilst the other proved to be just a consolation goal in the quarter-final against Peru, four days later in Sucre.
-He went on to help River Plate win their third successive title, the Argentinian Apertura League Championship and had replaced Lopez in the 70th minute, to make his third successive appearance in the tournament.
+He went on to help River Plate win their third successive title, the Argentine Apertura League Championship and had replaced Lopez in the 70th minute, to make his third successive appearance in the tournament.

 Ayala had completed all four games for Argentina.
 His club, Napoli had been relegated after finishing bottom of the Italian Serie A.